 How to cruise the Panama Canal

-If you’ve got the time and the money (at least half a day and around US$135 per adult and US$85 per child) you can experience the Panama Canal by traveling through the locks on a tourist boat.
-On board guides do a good job of explaining the engineering wonders of the canal and the process of moving safely through the locks.
+If you’ve got the time and the money (at least half a day and around US$135 per adult and US$85 per child) you can experience the Panama Canal by traveling through the locks on a tourist boat as on board guides explain the engineering wonders of the canal and the process of moving safely through the locks.

 The tourist boats are some of the smallest vessels that travel through the Panama Canal and it’s quite dramatic to be on board when the boat is squeezed into a lock along with massive cargo ships for the ride up (or down) inside the lock as water rushes in or is drained out.